C3 — Conflict Resolution

 Test design

-Each conflict pair covers a real-world configuration update: budget approvals, rate limit changes, timeout extensions, capacity scaling, and compliance-driven policy changes.
-The values are structurally simple (one numeric field changes) so there is no ambiguity about what the correct answer is.
+10 fact pairs, each covering a real-world configuration update: budget approvals, rate limit changes, timeout extensions, capacity scaling, compliance-driven policy changes.
+The values are structurally simple — one numeric field changes — so there is no ambiguity about what the correct answer is.

-Write sequence: v1 is written first. v2 is written second.
-For Graphiti, v1 is timestamped one hour before v2 to provide temporal ordering context.
-For all other systems, writes happen sequentially in the same session.
+Write sequence: v1 is written first, v2 is written second, same namespace.
+For Graphiti, v1 is timestamped one hour before v2 to give temporal ordering context.
+All namespaces are isolated per conflict pair — same isolation as C1.

 Verdict definitions